vishnuar/api_test_restassured_testng/README.md

 Java SDK 8 and above

 ### Build and running the test
+1. Clone this repository
-Navigate to the directory and execute the below command in the command prompt
+2. Navigate to the directory and execute the below command in the command prompt
 ```
 gradlew clean build
 ```

-### Run test only
+#### Run test only
-Navigate to the directory and execute the below command in the command prompt
+Execute below command when only test needs to execute
 ```
 gradlew cleanTest test
 ```